cbaggers/dendrite/README.md

-This is the master package that references all jungl packages
+This is the master package that references all dendrite packages

-Jungl seeks to be a collection of procedural generation libraries.
+Dendrite seeks to be a collection of procedural generation libraries.

-Each can be loaded on their own or you can load `jungl` to load them all.
+Each can be loaded on their own or you can load `dendrite` to load them all.